scanavan/scanavan.github.io/_pages/about.md

   - /about.html
 ---

-I am an assistant professor in the [Computer Science and Engineering Department](http://csee.usf.edu/) at the [University of South Florida](http://www.usf.edu), as well as a member of the [Computer Vision and Pattern Recognition Group](http://www.eng.usf.edu/cvprg/index.html).
+I am an associate professor in the [Computer Science and Engineering Department](http://csee.usf.edu/) at the [University of South Florida](http://www.usf.edu), as well as a member of the [Computer Vision and Pattern Recognition Group](http://www.eng.usf.edu/cvprg/index.html).
 My research interests are broadly in computer vision, pattern recognition, and image processing.

 Research Interests
 ====